MrZeal025/Food-App-ver_01-Front/README.md

 - Run `npm install` to install the dependencies.
 - Run `npm start` to start the production server.
 - Run `npm test` to run tests.
+- Add "profile" folder on the public directory
+- Add "cover-photo" folder on the public directory

 ## Frontend Developers
 - **Marie Pette Joyce Garcia**